-At closing arguments, Ghislaine Maxwell portrayed as both abuser and wrongly targeted victim
+Jury begins deliberating in Ghislaine Maxwell’s sex-trafficking case

 On Monday morning, Moe pleaded with jurors to ignore Maxwell’s attempts at divorcing herself from Epstein’s illicit affairs — pointing to documents and testimony that, she argued, prove that Maxwell knew all that was going on in Epstein’s life.

-Maxwell, now 59, kept a phone book at the Palm Beach villa she and Epstein shared, with a section for “massage therapists.”
-Moe told jurors,the therapists were really teenagers with no training, whose parents’ phone numbers were sometimes also listed in the book.
+Maxwell, now 59, kept a phone book at the Palm Beach, Fla., villa she and Epstein shared, with a section for “massage therapists.”
+Moe told jurors the therapists were really teenagers with no training, whose parents’ phone numbers were sometimes also listed in the book.

 Maxwell absolutely knew that the young women were as young as 14 because she had conversations with them about their lives, the prosecutors said.

-In their testimony, accusers described Maxwell as a figure they thought they could trust either to serve as a sort of chaperone or as a buffer between them and Epstein, should he begin to cross a line.
+In their testimony, accusers described Maxwell as a figure they thought they could trust to serve either as a sort of chaperone or as a buffer between them and Epstein, should he begin to cross a line.
 Instead, they alleged, Maxwell — Epstein’s longtime girlfriend and household manager — sometimes facilitated the illegal sex acts Epstein had come to expect.

 Three women who testified also described experiencing unwanted sexual touching from Maxwell directly.